bcgov/smk-cli/docs/edit-tool.md

 List Menu enables the "hamburger" menu option that displays on the top-left of the SMK application.
 When active, you can place any of your tools within this menu as an alternative to using the shortcut or toolbar menu options.

-List menu allows you to modify the common settings for tools only.
+List Menu allows you to modify the common settings for tools only.

 ## Measure

-**Deprecated** - This tool does not work properly in SMK versions 1.1.2 and later.
+> __Deprecated:__ This tool does not work properly in SMK versions 1.1.2 and later.

 The Measure tool adds a measure utility to your application that allows users to make distance and area measurements on your map.
 See the [SMK Documentation](https://bcgov.github.io/smk/) for more details.

-Measure tool allows you to modify the common settings for tools only.
+Measure allows you to modify the common settings for tools only.

 ![Measure Tool](measure-panel.png)